fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/index.rst

 -------------------------------------

 Once you're familiar with the basics of how GIT works.
 You're ready to clone the DIRAC source repository.
 DIRAC repository is hosted at https://github.com/DIRACGrid/DIRAC.
-This has been already outlined in the previous sections, we repeat here briefly:
+This has been already outlined in the previous sections, so we will not repeat it here.

- - Easy way:

-  1. Register at *github.com* and set up your account
-  2. On *github.com* fork the DIRAC repository by going to https://github.com/DIRACGrid/DIRAC and clicking the *Fork* button on the top right part of the page.
-  3. By forking a repository *github.com* will create a https://github.com/yourusername/DIRAC repository where you are the administrator.
-  4. Clone that repository in your local work space
-  5. Start working on the DIRAC code
-  6. Push changes to your *github.com* repository
-  7. Issue a pull request to DIRAC by going to https://github.com/yourusername/DIRAC, switching to the branch you want DIRAC to pull changes from and clicking the pull request button.
+In any case, it's now time to setup a developer installation.
+A developer installation is a "closed" installation: an installation that can, even, be used while being disconnected from the network.

 -------------------------------------------
 Setting up your development installation